alexanderbazhenoff/ansible-collection-linux/roles/zabbix_agent/README.md

 - **Zabbix agent configuration**.
 Platforms discovery use additional packages (like ipmitool), another platforms and services detects by binary files search, but the most of services detects by their enabled systemd daemons (`systemctl is-enabled` command).
-So deamons autodiscovery works only on linux distros with systemd.
+So daemons autodiscovery works only on linux distros with systemd.
 Already installed Zabbix agent re-configuration (check `customize_agent_only` in [Role Variables](#role-variables) using this role also possible.

 Dependencies